fibbo/appi/README.md

 The key class is the `Vector` class.
 Even though there is no heritance involved it shows many of the overload methods like `__add__`, `__sub__`.

+Implementing the `Vector` functions is the primary exercise of the first course.
+Once all unit tests (contained in `test_vector.py`) succeed it should be safe to continue.

 Inheritance can be shown in a smaller side example.

 The web part will be achieved by providing a screen description as text file online.
 The students will need to get the description and parse it to create the scene objects.

+The plan is to provide later a second scene description in JSON which allows then for easier parsing.

 ## chapters